 New Incentives believes in honest and efficient communication with all stakeholders, and we ensure the availability of relevant and reliable information about our work.
 Timely and open disclosure of our financial performance to donors is essential to achieving New Incentives’ mission.

 New Incentives highly values the opportunities for continuous improvement that follow from frequent performance measurement.

 To this end, we attempt to maximize a variety of key performance indicators, such as the number of conditional cash transfers for immunizations made in a given period, the number of new infants enrolled in the cash incentives program, and the total cost to serve these infants.

 New Incentives frequently measures its performance against financial benchmarks.
 Among them, we carefully monitor the Cost Per Infant metric, calculated as: [Total Expenditure Including Cash Transfers] / [Total Number of Infants Served] for the given period.

 Simply put, Cost Per Infant measures the efficiency of our spending on delivering cash incentives for childhood vaccinations.
 The less New Incentives spends on administrative, transportation, staffing, and fundraising, etc. relative to the number of infants served, the lower this ratio will be.

-It is important to note that New Incentives includes all expenditure, not simply overhead, to calculate efficiency, as we target cost efficiency in all areas.
-As such, cost efficiency not only includes field operations but also administration and funding the All Babies program.
+It is important to note that New Incentives includes all expenditures, not simply overhead, to calculate efficiency, as we target cost efficiency in all areas.
+As such, cost efficiency not only includes field operations but also administration of the All Babies program.